iiab/iiab/roles/transmission/README.rst

 Transmission can facilitate provisioning content onto your IIAB, e.g. by adding thousands of KA Lite videos from places like: http://pantry.learningequality.org/downloads/ka-lite/0.17/content/

-Please read the lettered instructions (A, B, C, D) in /etc/iiab/local_vars.yml and "KA Lite Administration: What tips & tricks exist?" at http://FAQ.IIAB.IO outlining how to use Transmission to download and then install KA Lite content.
+Please read the lettered instructions (A, B, C, D) in /etc/iiab/local_vars.yml and 'KA Lite Administration: What tips & tricks exist?' at http://FAQ.IIAB.IO outlining how to use Transmission to download and then install KA Lite content.

 You can also download other torrents using Transmission's web interface, or by typing 'transmission-remote' at the command-line::